Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 ### L
 - LACNIC: Latin America and Caribbean Network Information Centre (Regional Internet Registry for most of the Caribbean, Mexico and all of South America)
+- Linux: Combination of the creaters name "Linus" and the operating system "UNIX" (Linux is an open source Kernal)
 - ls: list (UNIX, UNIX like and Windows command)
+- LVM: Logical Volume Manager (GNU/Linux volume management)

 <br>